 You can tailor where the ad disclosure notice should be shown:

-A default suggested text is provided, but you can fully customise the exact disclosure text that is shown to meet your exact needs or site language.
+A default suggested text is provided, but you can fully customise the exact disclosure text that is shown to meet your exact needs or site language (Premium Subscribers only).

 What Settings Should I Use?

-Which ad disclosure setting you use will depend on a number of things.
+Which ad disclosure setting you use will depend on many things.
 Whether you are based in the USA and subject to the FTC regulations, or whether pages on your site have links to multiple ad/affiliate networks or multiple uses of the Fast eBay Listings plugin.

 Ask yourself these questions to choose the best setting for your site:

-- If so, then place your notice at the top of the pages or above each Fast eBay Listings usage, to meet the more prescriptive FTC guidelines.
+1. By default, place your notice at the top of each Fast eBay Listings usage, to meet the more prescriptive FTC guidelines and adhere to the EPN Network Agreement that echoes the same requirements.

-- If so, then choose a placement at the top or bottom of the page, to cover all ads and affiliate links with a single notice to avoid repetition.
+• If so, then choose a placement at the top of the page, to cover all ads and affiliate links with a single notice to avoid repetition.